 Do NOT name The Performing Arts Center on the certificate.

-The Center can refer Client to insurance brokers who can provide this coverage at reasonable cost.
-Please contact Kimberly Cook for further information.
+The PAC can refer Client to insurance brokers who can provide this coverage at a reasonable cost.
+Please contact Leah Springer for further information.

-In no case shall The Center be responsible for any expenses related to a Client’s event.
+In no case shall The PAC be responsible for any expenses related to a Client’s event.
 The Client is solely responsible for all expenses related to its event.